 - Do you have any questions you haven’t been able to find answers to?
 Y/N

 - Were you able to complete your tasks on this website today?
 If the answer is no, allow your visitor to expand on the reason why.

 There are so many different questions you could ask and get actionable insights; it all depends on your strategic goals.

 How to get more people to respond

-There’s not a magic question that resonates with every audience, so you’ll have to experiment a bit.
+There’s no single magic question that resonates with every audience, so you’ll have to experiment.

 Typically, though, there are two ways you can go about setting up your on-site survey:

 - Ask a simple yes/no question, and ask for an explanation once they’ve answered it.

 The second often almost always works the best for us.
 As for why that is, it’s probably because of a psychological principle known as “commitment/consistency” (remember Cialdini?)